na-na-hi/renget/archive/cpu-lora.md

 For more information, please see the [LLM Training Guide rentry](https://rentry.org/llm-training).
 They have more detailed instructions, but I find their guide a little overwhelming.
 I want to keep this guide focused on the llama.cpp implementation.

 !!! warning Check [Appendix A](#appendix-a-hardware-requirements) below before you start to see if you have the hardware required for CPU training.
 You need tons of RAM (not VRAM, this doesn't currently use your GPU at all).
-If you're just looking for a TL;DR: you can **probably** train a 7B with 32GB of RAM and 13B with 64 GB of RAM.
+    TL;DR: Only considering RAM, 16 GB trains a 3B (maybe 7B), 32 GB trains a 7B (maybe 13B), and 64 GB trains a 13B (maybe 64 GB).
+The "maybe" here is contingent on the context size and how much you're willing to use [swap](https://stackoverflow.com/questions/37311714) (which is VERY slow).
+Bigger models take MUCH longer to train.

 To keep things simple, I recommend creating a single folder somewhere on your system to work out of.
 For example, `C:\lora`.
 I'll use this path in the examples below.
 If you use a different path, just make sure to adjust the commands.